Published: June 7, 2024

 They also systematically show that the features found are more interpretable than the neurons, using both a blinded human evaluator and a large language model (autointerpretability as explained above).

-In the follow-up paper, "Scaling Monosemanticity: Extracting Interpretable Features from Claude 3 Sonnet" [9], they scale up to a larger model the size of Claude 3 Sonnet, and they find that the features extracted are still interpretable and monosemantic — and can be used to steer model behavior.
+In their follow-up paper "Scaling Monosemanticity: Extracting Interpretable Features from Claude 3 Sonnet", they scale up to a model the size of Claude 3 Sonnet4.
+The extracted features remain interpretable and monosemantic, and can effectively steer model behavior.

 These features cover specific people and places, programming-related abstractions, scientific topics, emotions, among a vast range of other concepts.